radamanthus/TIL/vim.md

 ## Useful shortcuts from YADR

 gf - Open the class/file under the cursor vsplit - split vertically.
-Use l and h to move between windows
+Use Ctrl-l and Ctrl-h to move between windows